Abramrm/scraping-pages-jaunes/README.md

 ## What else ?

-Check the requirements.txt file to make sure you have all the packages required to use this code
+* Check the "requirements.txt" file to make sure you have all the packages required to use this code
+* The "selenium" package uses the Google Chrome browser to navigate through the pages, so you need to have it installed on you PC